Sean McHugh

-Sean Thomas McHugh (born May 27, 1982) is a former American football tight end.
-He last played for the Pittsburgh Steelers in the National Football League (NFL), winning Super Bowl XLIII against the Arizona Cardinals.
+Sean Thomas McHugh (born May 27, 1982) is an American former professional football tight end.
+He was a member of the Pittsburgh Steelers in the National Football League (NFL), winning Super Bowl XLIII.

-Early years
+Early life

-McHugh played running back and linebacker from 1996-1999 at Chagrin Falls High School in Chagrin Falls, Ohio, where he was a four-year letterman.
+McHugh played running back and linebacker from 1996 to 1999 at Chagrin Falls High School in Chagrin Falls, Ohio, where he was a four-year letterman.
 Upon his graduation in 2000, McHugh had set single season (2,260 yards) and career (5,855 yards) rushing records that still stand at Chagrin Falls.

 He also lettered in wrestling his freshman and sophomore years.

 College career

-McHugh was a four-year letterman at Penn State from 20002003, starting at fullback his junior and senior seasons.
+McHugh was a four-year letterman at Penn State from 2000 to 2003, starting at fullback his junior and senior seasons.
 During his career, McHugh ran 82 times for 322 yards and 6 touchdowns.
 He also made 44 catches for 297 yards and one touchdown.

 Professional career

 Tennessee Titans

 McHugh was drafted by the Tennessee Titans in 2004, in the seventh round (241st overall).
 He was cut at the end of training camp.